Mount Athos in Halkidiki

 The governing body of the Holy Mountain is the Holy Community (Iera Kinotita), which constitutes of representatives from the 20 Holy Monasteries.
 17 out of the 20 monasteries are Greek and the other 3 are Serbian, Bulgarian and Russian.
 Apart from the monasteries, there are 12 smaller communities of monks and many solitary hermitages.
 Life in Mount Athos is simple and monastic.
 The monks believe that the way of man to find God is through solitude, prayer, exercise, obedience to the Spiritual Father, service, and fasting.

 Women are not allowed to enter Mount Athos, only men.
-Both monks and visitors leave a simple life, without any modern facility.
+Both monks and visitors lead a simple life and no modern facilities can be found around.
 They eat a small quantity of food, every day, mainly bread and olives because they want to exercise their body in deprivation.
 They stay in the monastery cells or in caves, pray to God and do agricultural works.